Back

 This image is the same as the previous one except that below the horizontal line there is a 3 to the left of the 1 and a number 4 to the left of the 3.
 This makes the number below the horizontal line four-three-one-five reading it from left to right.

+Now multiply the other 5 in the problem by all the numbers in the first row.
 Before multiplying, place a zero below the first column on the right, under the 5, as a place-holder.

 This image is the same as the previous image except now there is a 0 below the 5 in the previous solution.

-Now, start multiplying 3 by 5 in the ones place.
+Multiply 3 by 5 in the ones place.

 This image is the same as the previous one except this time the 3 in the original top number and the 5 in the middle column below it are highlighted to show we are working with them next.